HapticlabsIO/UnityHapticlabsController/Hapticlabs Demo/Assets/Hapticlabs/readme.md

 ## Usage

 From anywhere in your project you can call these function to command the Satellite.
+When using recurring haptics, we recommend not calling a function every loop as it will slow down performance, rather aim for a looped haptic and the send a new message when it changes.

 ### 1. Start a track made in Hapticlabs Studio